HelloAlex4/redirect-tracker-from-xls-file/README.md

 The program will than track the redirects and write them back in the excel file.

-The Problem with this code is that it runns very slowly a possible solution for that would be to implement threading.
+The Problem with this code is that it runns really slow.
+A possible solution for this problem would be to implement threading.